Scalable Safety-Critical Policy Evaluation with Accelerated Rare Event Sampling: Accelerated Policy Evaluation (APE)

-\paragraph{Updating rules for $v(s)$ and $\pi_E(a_E | s, a_A)$} Calculating the expectation in \eqref{eq:rare_prob_Bellman} or \eqref{eq:rare_prob_Bellman_IS}, which includes the rare event probability, is generally intractable in non-discrete settings.
-In APE, we use TD method \cite{sutton2018reinforcement} which combines Monte Carlo simulation and dynamic programming for updating the value $v(s)$.
+\textbf{b) Updating Rules for $v(s)$ and $\pi_E(a_E | s, a_A)$.} Calculating the expectation in \eqref{eq:rare_prob_Bellman_IS}, which includes the rare event probability, is generally intractable in non-discrete settings.
+In APE, we use TD method \cite{sutton2018reinforcement} which combines MC simulation and dynamic programming to update the value $v(s)$.
 More concretely, at the end of step $n$,

-where $\alpha$ is a decaying learning rate.
-To make APE suitable for online learning and get rid of the summation over agent actions, we approximate the importance weight over state transition probability with the one-step importance weight in \eqref{eq:ape_is_weight} to get an online stochastic version as in \eqref{eq:ape_v_update_approx}.
-Note that the approximation \eqref{eq:ape_v_update_approx} becomes exact if the agent policy $\pi_A$ is deterministic.
+where $\alpha_n$ is a decaying learning rate.
+To make APE suitable for online learning and get rid of the summation over agent actions, we approximate the importance weight over state transition probability with the one-step importance weight in \eqref{eq:ape_is_weight} to get an online stochastic version as in \eqref{eq:ape_v_update_approx}. \eqref{eq:ape_v_update_approx} is accurate if the agent policy $\pi_A$ is deterministic.

-The updating rule for environment policy $\pi_E$ is determined as follows.
-At the end of step $n$, the un-normalized importance policy that targets around the newly sampled action $a_{E,n}$ is derived with the updated value function $v^{(n+1)}$ and the original environment policy $\pi_{E, gt}$
+Motivated by ASA \cite{ahamed2006adaptive}, which accelerates the rare event probability estimation in Markov chains, we design the updating rule for $\pi_E$ as follows.
+At the end of step $n$, the un-normalized policy around the newly sampled action $a_{E,n}$ is derived with the updated value function $v^{(n+1)}$ and the original environment policy $\pi_{E, gt}$

-where $\delta$ is a positive value smaller than the minimum density in the original environment policy $\pi_{E, gt}$ to guarantee that the one-step importance weight $\rho_n$ is bounded.
+where $\delta$ is a positive constant to guarantee that the one-step importance weight $\rho_n$ is bounded.

-APE is suitable for online settings where the value $v(s)$ and environment policy $\pi_E$ are iteratively updated based on each single transition without waiting for episodes to terminate.
-Thus the value estimate has lower variance than that of vanilla Monte Carlo when the importance distribution (the environment policy $\pi_E$) is properly designed.
-To increase training stability, one natural extension is using multi-step TD target, which we leave for future work.
+APE accelerates the policy value estimation by learning a properly designed importance policy $\pi_E$ to reduce the estimation variance.
+Different from adaptive MC \cite{desai2001markov} and cross-entropy methods (CEM) \cite{de2000analysis}, APE utilizes a stochastic approximation paradigm and updates state values based on each single transition without waiting for a final outcome (without entering the terminal set).